z357412526/mousestyles/doc/problem/behavior.md

 ## Testing Framework Outline

 ## Additional Remarks
-- It is not clear exactly how the existing metrics are to be calculated in the form a single query
+- It is not clear exactly how the specified required metrics are to be calculated in the form of a single query or multiple queries.
+We need more clarification on what intensity means.
 - Not sure yet whether the required dataframe at the most granular level can be easily constructed.
 This would be really useful for all projects to use so we should really consider developing it for the wider team.
 - Some of the required data metrics like consumption of food/ water at each time t may not be easy to obtain as they are provided for each interval.
 These may have to be prorated across each time t in some stable way in the construction of the required dataframe
 - We also believe that the metrics provided at each point are single point statistics i.e. means.
 We should consider outputing the actual histogram of values at each point for the given metric rather than just the single-valued mean metrics